snqureshi/united-motors/README.md

 - _Create models to accurately depict the ERD_
 - _Create database with CRUD functionality using Ruby-on-Rails_
+- _Utilize RESTful JSON endpoints_
 - _Implement User Authentication and Association for cars and appointments_
 - _Render different routes based on user credentials on the frontend_
+- _Render data using functional and class React components_
-- _Use React to create the wireframes_
+- _Use CSS to create the wireframes_
 - _Implement search feature by makes and models_
 - _Responsive design on mobile and desktop devices_